Contract Analytics Software: Concord

 The Concord advantage

-Concord’s Agreement Intelligence platform stands out in the contract analytics market through its:
+Concord’s Agreement Intelligence platform stands out as the best contract lifecycle management software, through its:

 • AI-powered data extraction that automatically identifies key terms, dates, and obligations